jank/Bodet/README.md

 I was intruiged by the capability to run the board on 12V.
 That is also the current required to drive the clock motor and the H-Bridge.
 But I must have been a bit tired when I hit purchase.
 The ATmega board does not have WiFi on-board.
 Instead of buying a WiFi shield or a real-time-clock I decided to change to this option:

 * ESP32 NodeMCU Module WLAN WiFi Development Board | Dev Kit C V2
 * Jumper Wire cables M2M/ F2M / F2F

 Luckily, the H-Bridge provides a 5V power out pin.
-So I can connect the DC Mini converter to the H-Bridge and power the ESP32 from the 5V output.
+To get things started, I experimented with an old Netgear 12V power supply.
+I connected the power source to the H-Bridge and power the ESP32 from the 5V output.
 No need for an additional step-down component.

+The Netgear power supply delivered between 14 and 14.5V voltage.
+This is sufficient to power the clock.
+In the end, I was not to convinced of the mini AC/DC converter, so I purchased a 230V to [12V LED transformer](https://www.amazon.de/dp/B0CN92H7H8?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+The form factor was perfect as it nicely fit into the clock housing.
+However, the 12V current it delivered was too little to drive the minute tiles.
+So I switched back to the old Netgear power supply.

+When all was working using the jump wire calbes, I was ready to establish my soldering skills.
+I purchased a pack of [prototype boards](https://www.amazon.de/dp/B09NDNPF91?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+It has been a long time since I have done some soldering.
+After a lot of back and forth, and testing the connections with the multimeter I managed to get it all wrapped up.

+### Work Left

+The Bodet clock has a mechanism to advance the day of month correctly, even in the presence of a leap year.
+I could not get this mechanism to work.
+It is driven by an additional motor that is installed behind the day of month display.
+It uses a wheel with sliding contacts to advance the day of month depending on month and year.
+A quite simple but sophisticated mechanism.
+It seems that this motor does not get sufficient voltage (I measure 2.8V) but as I do not have the specs, I am not quite sure.
+I leave this for the next iteration.

+### The Final Result